 1 2 3 4 Description Commonly used for both left and right handed, allows bending in both directions.
 The body is widened to facilitate a proper grip.
 This strip allows proper subjection between the user and the cutlery used.
 This tool grants a bigger surface for the patient so he can use most of the cutleries.
 This stabilizer reduces the vibrations from the patient.
 It is an electronic tool that uses two motors that stabilise the tool allowing more control for the user to.
 Also, brings a different way of holding the device.
-Main features -surface finishing -widening -ambidextrously -intuitive. -strip -different tools usage -different tool position -firm subjection -adaptability -impact resistance -vibration reduction -perpendicular subjection position -aims to specific Contrapositions -difficulty to clean -fatigue break -weak subjection, -different tools required -difficulty to clean -not intuitive use -weak constitution -difficult for the patient to use itself -difficulty to clean -no hand-tool subjection -expensive -only allows plane roblems -expensive -battery usage -different tools required -no hand-tool subjection Price (TAX +Shipment) 12,00€ 12,45€ cutlery 45,00€ 200,00\$
+Main features -surface finishing -strip -adaptability -vibration reduction -widening -ambidextrously -different tools usage -impact resistance -different tool position -perpendicular subjection position -intuitive. -firm subjection -aims to specific problems Contrapositions -difficulty to clean -difficulty to clean -difficulty to clean -no hand-tool subjection -expensive -only allows plane cutlery -expensive -fatigue break -not intuitive use -battery usage -weak subjection, -weak constitution -different tools required -different tools required -difficult for the patient to use itself -no hand-tool subjection Price (TAX +Shipment) 12,00€ 12,45€ 45,00€ 200,00\$